alexhalcazar/graphQL_Database/README.md

 # graphQL_Database

-Building a b GraphQL API using TypeORM for SQL database interactions, Type-GraphQL for resolver definitions, and Apollo Server integrated with Express for optimal performance.
+Building a GraphQL API using TypeORM for SQL database interactions, Type-GraphQL for resolver definitions, and Apollo Server integrated with Express for optimal performance.

 ## Overview